d215steinberg/GildedRose-Java/README.md

 > effective for code bases that do not have a clearly documented requirements.
 The downside of theses tests, like the
 > **Texttest**-based Approval Tests, is that they do not create a living specification.

-Then again, a 70%-coverage, semi-manual test is better than no test at all.
-We will keep this test around until we can render it obsolete.
 > SPOILER ALERT:  In Lesson 27, we challenge the assumption that full test coverage is needed before doing the
 > refactoring required to implement the new requirement.
 ### [Go to Lesson #3](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%233)